warpstreamlabs/bento/website/docs/configuration/resources.md

         Desires: "are-empty"
 ```

-Then when you execute Benthos use the environment variable to choose your resource: `FEATURE_REQUEST=get_foo benthos -c ./your_config.yaml`.
+Then when you execute Bento use the environment variable to choose your resource: `FEATURE_REQUEST=get_foo bento -c ./your_config.yaml`.

 ### With Imports

-However, Benthos allows you to import resources from separate files with the cli flag `-r` or `-resources`, which can be a useful way to switch out resources with common names based on your chosen environment.
+However, Bento allows you to import resources from separate files with the cli flag `-r` or `-resources`, which can be a useful way to switch out resources with common names based on your chosen environment.
 For example, with a main configuration file `config.yaml`:

 ```yaml
 pipeline: